The Captive Virgins: Plot

 It was 1898 in one province in the Visayas region, the people began rebelling against the Spaniards towards its independence and the story begins at the Sagrada household, while Felipa is playing the piano, a man silently intrudes the house and looks at her infant son sleeping on his bed.
-However, when their house helper returns, he kidnapped the baby and they left.
-Twenty-two years later, the year 1920, the Americans became the colonizer of the country but the dreams of an independent Philippines have not yet been forgotten.
+However, when their house helper returns, he kidnaps the baby and they leave.
+Twenty-two years later, the year 1920, the Americans became the colonial ruler of the country but the dreams of an independent Philippines have not yet been forgotten.
 On the other side, the Pulajanes have revived and they began to instigate violence against the landowning clans.

 On that day, a group of Pulajanes ambushed the anti-revolutionary army and this was witnessed by Celina and her family who were returned from Manila.
+The family arrived at the plantation, owned by the head of the family and Celina's grandmother Isabela.
+At night, a group of Pulajanes raided and set the plantation on fire.
+Meanwhile, Celina shows her skills by playing a piano but it got interrupted by Tiago informing them that the plantation's on fire.
+Later that night, the father Juan returns to the plantation.
+Isabela scolds Juan for not checking on the plantation and instructs them to interrogate a captured man to locate their hideout.